Nullius in verba

-Nullius in verba (Latin for "on the word of no one" or "take nobody's word for it") is the motto of the Royal Society.
+Nullius in verba (Latin for "no one's words" or "take nobody's word for it") is the motto of the Royal Society.
 John Evelyn and other fellows of the Royal Society chose the motto soon after the Society's founding in 1660.

 Meaning and etymology

 The Royal Society website says that the motto is "an expression of the determination of Fellows to withstand the domination of authority and to verify all statements by an appeal to facts determined by experiment."

-The phrase comes from Horace's Epistle to his benefactor Maecenas, where he claims not to be devoted to any particular sect but is rather an eclectic by nature.
+The phrase comes from Horace's Epistle (Book I, Epistle I) to his benefactor Maecenas, where he claims not to be devoted to any particular sect but is rather an eclectic by nature.
 The motto was extracted from the first of two hexameters, as indicated in bold: